-The Center for the Humanities at the Graduate Center, CUNY would like to thank the CUNY MFA Affiliation Group, the CUNY Office of Academic Affairs, and our cosponsors:
+The at the Graduate Center, CUNY would like to thank the CUNY MFA Affiliation Group, the CUNY Office of Academic Affairs, and our cosponsors:

 Founded in 1934, the Academy of American Poets is the largest membership-based nonprofit organization fostering an appreciation for contemporary poetry and supporting American poets.